 HOMER uses scaled data for calculations.
-To create scaled data, HOMER multiplies each of the baseline data values by a common factor that results in an annual average value equal to the value that you specify in Scaled Annual Average.
+To create scaled data, HOMER multiplies each of the baseline data values by a common factor that results in an annual average value equal to the value that you specify in the Scaled Annual Average box.

-Two reasons to use a scaled annual average that is different from the baseline annual average are for unit conversion and sensitivity analysis.
+Two reasons to use a different Scaled Annual Average than the baseline annual average are for unit conversion and sensitivity analysis.

 Another reason to scale the baseline data is to do a sensitivity analysis on the Hydro Resource.
 Click the sensitivities button (to the right of the text box) to enter multiple values for a sensitivity analysis.